appseconnect/docs/_posts/Getting-Started/2018-09-20-accessing-portal.md

 ![Syncerror2_Dashboard.png](/staticfiles/root/media/Syncerror_Dashboard.png)

 *7. Execution Logs: This widget will display the execution logs of all the workflows & Realtime Time touchpoints executed through autosync.*
 Every log would display these following details:

 a.
 Connection Name
 b.
 Touchpoint/Workflow name
 c.
 Start time of the Execution
 d.
 Finishing Time
 e.
 Time taken to execute

 ![ExecutionLog_Dashboard.png](/staticfiles/root/media/ExecutionLog_Dashboard.png)

 Users can minimize, maximize the widget by click on the respective button available on the top right corner of the widget.

-Note:
-* The close button remains in disabled state.
+**Note:(a) The close button remains in disabled state.
-* Logs would be displayed only for autosync execution processes.
+       (b)Logs would be displayed only for autosync execution processes**

 ![ExecutionLog2_Dashboard.png](/staticfiles/root/media/ExecutionLog2_Dashboard.png)

 ## B. Choosing App

 APPSeCONNECT support large number of apps and you can find and choose the app from the prebuilt list.
 If you cannot find your App on the list, you might want to try out our App creation page to add a new App to our database.
 Any App once added is assigned to a particular category.

 The organization-specific app screen page displays all the apps that are present in a specific organization.

 Some of the predefined categories are :
-1. ERP - SAP Business One, Microsoft Dynamics NAV, Priority etc
+1. ERP - SAP Business One, Microsoft Dynamics NAV, Priority etc.
 2. ECommerce - Magento, Shopify, WooCommerce etc.
 3. CRM - Zoho CRM, Dynamics 365 CRM, Sugar CRM etc.
 4. Accounting - HubSpot, Salesforce Marketing Cloud etc.

 Also, APPSeCONNECT supports both the Cloud and On Premise Based Application.
 Some of the examples are:

 1. Cloud Based Applications - Shopify, WooCommerce, Zoho CRM, Magento
 2. On Premise Application - MS Dynamics NAV, SAP Business One, Uniconta
 3. Both Cloud & On-Premise - SAP Business One

 One has to search for the organization in the search box and the organization will open up.
 Go to the App menu.
 Here you will get two option - Choose App & Add New App